jenny-rose/journal/README.md

 journal
 =======

-musings, drafts for blogs, to-do's and to-don'ts
+musings, drafts for blogs, to-do's and to-don'ts. a public brain dump.